Cart

 We know the battle being waged in your shoulder blade region.
-It keeps you awake at night — whether from desk work (scrolling) or sports like tennis, this trap tension movement and breath.
+It keeps you awake at night — whether from desk work (scrolling phone) or sports like tennis, this trap tension movement and breath.

 Why Does My Shoulder Blade Hurt?